Hachimi-Hachimi/hachimi-hachimi.github.io/docs/hachimi/troubleshooting.md

 :::

 - Make sure you installed the correct version of Hachimi for your game version (Japanese or Other).
 You can find the right one on the [getting started](getting-started.md) page.
-- Restart your computer after enabling DotLocal.
+- Restart your computer after the installer enables DotLocal redirection.
   **Click "Restart" in the shutdown menu, don't just shut down and turn it back on.**
 - If you're using DMM, try restarting the DMM Launcher or force it to always run as administrator.
 - If you're using Steam, game updates can replace some modified files.
 Re-install Hachimi using the installer.